TouK/nussknacker/docs/integration/DataTypingAndSchemasHandling.md

 `Typing Information` not on real value.
 Validation will be still done at runtime.

 #### Pattern properties
-WhPattern properties are supported in sources and sinks.

 ##### Sources
 Object (also nested) in source schema will be represented during scenario authoring as: